Introduction

 Conclusion

-BANT isn’t the only framework for qualifying leads, but its simplicity makes it is a great place to start.
-As you work out how to qualify sales lead in 2021, feel free to use the questions above or at least some variation of the same, with small tweaks to suit your industry or client base.
+BANT isn’t the only framework for qualifying leads, but its simplicity makes it a great starting point.
+As you work out how to qualify sales leads in 2021, feel free to use the questions above or at least some variation of the same, with small tweaks to suit your industry or client base.

 Finally, avoid these common pitfalls that could drive your potential clients away: